XpiritBV/ContainerWorkshop-Docs/Lab07-RegistriesClusters.md

 ## <a name="deploy"></a> Deploy your Docker composition to a cluster

 Kubernetes does not use Docker Compose files for its deployments.
 Instead, it uses deployment manifests.
-The resources files under Lab 6  has a file called `01-gamingwebapp.k8s-static.yaml`.
+The resources folder under Lab 7 has a file called `01-gamingwebapp.k8s-static.yaml`.
 Create a folder `deployment` in the root of your code repository and copy the file into it.
 Right-click your Visual Studio solution and add the YAML file as an existing file.
 The manifest file should appear in `Solution items` in the Solution Explorer.
 Open the file and examine the contents.

 You need to make a few changes to the manifest for it to be useable.
-In particular, make sure you change the following marker `__containerregistry__`
+In particular, make sure you change the following marker `__containerregistry__`.

 Execute the command `az acr show -n <registry> --query loginServer` to get the fully qualified name of the registry and replace the marker with its value.